 The honest truth is: I’m like the waves of the ocean.

 Not quite sure if I’m coming in or going out.
 I’m not really sure who my allegiance is for, myself or God.

-Reality is: I’m not living like I’m confident to Christ the majority of the time.
+The reality is: I’m not living like I’m confident in Christ the majority of the time.

 I want to be so much better and more steadfast in Christ no matter what’s happening.
 So far I give myself a “D.”

-Here’s the deal if you’re a Christian, we don’t ever want to be confident in ourselves, but in Christ’s abilities.
+Here’s the deal if you’re a Christian, you don’t ever want to be confident in yourself, but in Christ’s abilities.

 Satan Wants to Take Our Confidence

 The problem is: we have an enemy that is hell-bent on getting us to be confident in the fact that God isn’t for us.
 The devil wants us to forget who we are in Christ.

 Satan wants to destroy our confidence, take our crown, and damage our character.
 Basically, The Liar wants to do everything in his power to keep us from the purpose and plans of God.

 What I have failed to see up until now is God uses Satan to get His purposes fulfilled (otherwise God would have already sent the Father of Lies to the lake of fire).